Ring Removal – 4 Ways to Remove a Ring That’s Too Small

-At Holloway we’ve seen plenty of cases of engagement rings stuck on swollen fingers – especially during the warmer months – and it hurts me to say, we’ve even had to saw some off in the past.
-However, before you come in asking us to perform such a procedure (even though we can easily fix your ring once we’ve removed it), here are a few more delicate methods for your consideration.
+At Holloway, we’ve seen plenty of cases of engagement rings stuck on swollen fingers – especially during the warmer months – and it hurts me to say, we’ve even had to saw some off in the past.
+However, before you come in asking us to perform such a procedure (even though we can easily fix your ring once we’ve removed it), here are a few more delicate methods for your consideration for Ring Removal.

 Stage 1: The Elevation Method